MTOSCentral/Sunflower/upcoming.md

 ## As build number is not same as the release version, we bump the release version to 2.3 for better consistancy and support.
 ## Version 2.3(Codenamed "Egg Tart") -> 22H1 (Build Version 2.3)
+** Once Again, all the features has been merged into Sunflower v4

+## As we progress, we implemented many features that are planed for v3 and 4, therfore we opted to skip v2 and v3 for a more ULTRA upgrade
+## Version 4.0(Codenamed "Egg Tart 2") -> 22H1(Build Version 4.0)
 ### Sunflower EX,Experience the best, Extend the most.
 This is one of our largest feature updates yet including a lot of new settings to customize your experience of this software.